parikshit-rs/Login-form/README.md

    ```
    npm install express ejs
    ```
-4. Make a javascript file names which will be our server.
+4. Make a javascript file which will be our server.

 > server.js is provided

-5. Make two html files, one will be our homepage and the other will be login page.
+5. Make two html files, one will be our homepage and the other will be our login page.

 > both home.html and login.html are provided